 This beautiful and charming city of Bern occupied a special place in Einstein’s heart and, with all due distances, Bern is in my heart, too.
 Today, I revisited the Einstein’s museum and rediscovered another fact of this genial, but also, out most complex human being.
 His failed marriage with Mileva mostly touched me.
-Einstein’s parents, specially his mother, Pauline Einstein, didn’t like Mileva Maric, because she was a non-Jewish, older girl, from rural Serbia, and, in addition, with a club foot.
-Pauline Einstein, his mother, sent a series of severe letters to the mother of Mileva, claiming that she was taking advantage of her son… From this turbulent, but intellectually fertile relationship, was born outside the wedlock a girl named Lieserl, born in January 1902.
+Einstein’s parents, especially his mother, Pauline Einstein, didn’t like Mileva Maric, because she was a non-Jewish, older girl, from rural Serbia, and, in addition, with a club foot.
+Pauline Einstein, his mother, sent a series of severe letters to the mother of Mileva, claiming that she was taking advantage of her son… From this turbulent, but the intellectually fertile relationship was born outside the wedlock a girl named Lieserl, born in January 1902.
 Nobody knows her destiny, possible given for adoption (probably by Maric’ friend Helene Savic).
 Another possible outcome, according to Times magazine was this one: «And there Lieserl’s life was poignantly short.
 According to Zackheim, the little girl died at 21 months after a bout of scarlet fever.
 Zackheim even gives the date of her death–Sept.
-15, 1903, when Vojvodina was darkened by a solar eclipse, the sort of celestial ballet between sun and moon that would later provide the world with the first proof of the correctness of Einstein’s radical new ideas about time and space.»
+15, 1903, when Vojvodina was darkened by a solar eclipse, the sort of celestial ballet between sun and the moon that would later provide the world with the first proof of the correctness of Einstein’s radical new ideas about time and space.»

 Maric was a more disciplined student than Einstein, as we can infer from the handwritten notes of both (Maric had a very careful calligraphy, full of detailed information; Einstein had a more careless calligraphy and not so detailed).
 Then, in 1914 their marriage was near the breakout (and Einstein already writing secret notes to his cousin Elsa) when he wrote a list of conditions to his return back to Mileva.